This article may contain compensated links. Please read disclaimer for more info.

 In addition to the numerous sites and things to see in Normandy, the region proposes many interesting circuits, often related to Normandy’s gourmet treasures.

-In Normandy, apples abound and the region is famous for its apple-based produce, like cider, Pommeau, or the apple liquor called Calvados which is best paired with Normandy’s cheeses.
+In Normandy, apples abound, and the region produces some famous French drinks based on apples, like cider, Pommeau, or the apple liquor called Calvados.

-The Cider Trail is a well-marked 40km tourist circuit through the region of Pays d’Auge in lower Normandy.
-The Pays d’Auge is popular for typical half-timbered houses, stud farms and apple orchards.
+The Cider Trail is a well-marked 40km tourist circuit through the region of Pays d’Auge in Lower Normandy.
+The Pays d’Auge is popular for its typical Normandy villages, stud farms and apple orchards.
 Some of the orchards are more than 200 years old!
 Today, Calvados, Cider, and Pommeau are the main products of these orchards.

 Caen is one of the best cities in Normandy to visit.
 It is a city with a vibrant history and an attractive place to visit, with plenty of museums, shops, restaurants, gardens, plus the liveliness of a university town.
-Its strategic position, at only 2 hours from Paris by train and connected to England by the ferry line Caen – Portsmouth, makes of Caen a great place to start your Normandy wanderings.
+Its strategic position, well connected with Paris and Portsmouth in the UK, makes Caen a great place to start your Normandy wanderings.

 During the 11th century, Caen grew into a great city beside the Orne river thanks to William the Conqueror and his wife Matilda of Flanders.

 King William built Caen’s Citadel and the impressive Abbaye aux Hommes in Norman Romanesque style.
-Today the remains of the citadel ramparts are the perfect place for locals to relax when the weather is nice while the Abbaye aux Hommes hosts the tomb of this Duke of Normandy who later became William I King of France.
+Today the remains of the citadel ramparts are the perfect place for locals to relax when the weather is good, while the Abbaye aux Hommes hosts the tomb of this Duke of Normandy, who later became William I King of France.

-One of the latest additions in the city is the Caen Memorial.
-This is a great museum about WWII, the French occupation, holocaust, and then the post-war era.
+One of the latest additions in the city is the Caen Memorial and Museum.
+This is a great museum about WW2, the French occupation, holocaust, and then the post-war era.
 The museum has a room dedicated to the D-Day Landing Beaches in Normandy, which are located not far from Caen.

 Monet’s Garden & House in Giverny

 Monet’s House is another of the most popular things to see in Normandy, France.
-Due to its proximity to the French capital, Giverny is also one of the most popular day trips from Paris too.
+Due to its proximity to the French capital, Giverny is also one of Paris’s most popular day trips.

 After his success in Paris, Monet had enough money to buy an old construction in the little town of Giverny where he believed he could work better on the light and color.
-During 40 years and until his death, Monet arranged, rearranged and enlarged this house and the surrounding gardens, where he died in 1926.
+For 40 years and until his death, Monet arranged, rearranged, and enlarged this house and the surrounding gardens, where he died in 1926.

-Monet’s gardens are famous especially for the water lily pond, where Monet painted his world-famous series of water-lilies.
-The house and the attached workshop are also worth the visit and it is a great opportunity to get a glimpse of Monet’s life and work in Giverny.
+Monet’s gardens are famous especially for the water lily pond, where Monet painted his world-famous water-lilies series.
+The house and the attached workshop are also worth the visit, and it is a great opportunity to get a glimpse of Monet’s life and work in Giverny.

-Monet’s estate opens its doors with the spring, from 23 March to 1st November.
-The visit is great during the spring to see the first flower blossoms and in October for its amazing fall colors.
+Monet’s estate opens its doors with the spring, from 1 April to 1st November 2021.
+This is one of our favorite places to visit in France in spring, to see the first blossoms, but it is also great to visit under the fall colors.
 However, June is the month when the famous water-lilies start to wake up to reach their full blossom in July.

-In Giverny, there’s also a small museum dedicated to Impressionism in general which is well worth the visit if you have an extra hour in town.
+In Giverny, there’s also a small museum dedicated to Impressionism, which is well worth visiting if you have an extra hour in the village.